TV-Rename/tvrename/tools.md

 ## Folder Monitor
 ![The Tools>Folder Monitor window](images/tools/folder-monitor-02.png)<br />
-From here you can check your "Media Library" for new show folders unknown to TV Rename and quickly add them to the ***My Shows*** tab.
+From here you can check your Media Library for new show folders unknown to TV Rename and quickly add them to the ***My Shows*** tab.

 Before using this tool, check that your preferred renaming style is set in [*Options>Filename Template Editor*](options#filename-template-editor "Visit Options>Filename Template Editor").